agilepaysbasquedev/agilepaysbasquedev.github.io/cfp-en.md

 - Lunch offered friday and saturday
 - Free Speakers aperitif/diner friday night
 - Surprise gift box
-- 4 Defferals Formulas :

-    - **Simplicity**
+#### Defferals
+We propose a refund of travel and accommodation expenses(flight/train/toll/gas cost)  on proof/invoice only.

+It will be necessary to contact us beforehand for aggreement/approval and eventual limitation.

+##### Some exemples :

+- From **Paris** ~300 euros
+    - 1 flight round trip via Hop Go on friday 7h->8h30/back on saturday 17h35->19:00
+    - 1 night in a hotel room + breakfast

+- From **Bordeaux** ~150 euros
+    - 1 round trip by car or by train from Bordeaux
-        - 1 night in a hotel room + breakfast (booking by us, imposed hotel)
+    - 1 night in a hotel room + breakfast

-        - Refund of travel expenses (max 100€)
-    - **Tranquility**
+- From **Toulouse** ~200 euros
+    - 1 round trip by car or by train from Toulouse
-        - 2 nights in a hotel room + breakfast (booking by us, imposed hotel)
+    - 1 night in a hotel room + breakfast
-        - Refund of travel expenses (max 25€)
-    - **Liberty**
-        - Accommodation at your convenience (We do not care)
-        - Refund of travel and accommodation expenses (max 175€)
-    - **Solidarity**
-        - If some speakers are already adequately financed by their company, on the other hand others finance their coming by their own, we think that it is essential to promote them.
-        - So, If you feel that you are not in need, you can give up the expenses and we will reassign the rest to those who really need it.

-Refunds of travel or accommodation expenses are on proof/invoice only, within the limit defined by the chosen formula.

 #### Broadcasting Agreement
 Each speaker undertakes to provide presentation support or a link to the shared media at the end of the conference for publication.